stahir131/Microsoft-Intune-Home-lab/README.md

 <b>Creating Deployment profile</b><br />
 Autopilot deployment profiles are used to configure the Autopilot devices.
 Up to 350 profiles can be created per tenant.
+Simply put, Windows Autopilot deployment profiles lets you customize the out-of-box experience for your devices.

 <b>Steps</b><br />
 Intune admin center -> Devices -> Windows -> Windows enrollment -> Deployment Profiles -> Create Profiles> Give it a name